telerik/blazor-docs/knowledge-base/grid-set-all-page-size-option-as-default.md

 2. Add the "All" option (`null`) to the `PageSizes` collection.
 3. Bind the `PageSize` property to the `@bind-PageSize` attribute of the `TelerikGrid` component.
 4. Specify the `PageSizes` collection in the `GridPagerSettings` component to display the dropdown with the available page sizes.

+> Starting from version 6.0.0, the above approach will display in the actual item count in the pager DropDownList instead of **"All"**.
+If the user selects **"All"** manually, this is what the drop down component will show.

 >caption Set "All" PageSize Option as Default